basp-group/Faceted-HyperSARA/README.md

 To use the scripts reported in `figures`, make sure the [`Cubehelix`](...) package is installed.

-## Real data development

-Most of the instructions reported below refer to the content of the `experiment/real` folder.
-To help you in configuring the final scripts, you can use the scripts used for the first submission of the paper (`experiments/archive/mnras_real`) or those proposed by Arwa at an earlier stgae of the development (`experiments/archive/real_data`).

-- All the source files for the solvers are defined in `src/`.
-Any modification to the measurement operator needs to be defined separately in the `measurement-operator` repository, later synchronized fron this project (see the submodules update instructions in the [installation](#installation) section).
-- All user-defined and default parameters are defined in two separate files:
-    1. `parameters_problem.m`: problem-specific parameters (blocking, nufft, ...)
-    2. `parameters_solver.m`: solver-specific parameters (pdfb, reweighting, ...)
-Note that real-data parameters, (weighting scheme, ...) if any, still need to be added in `parameters_problem.m`.
-- Before running: update and configure the sections delimited by `# !` in following files
-    1. `main.m`
-    2. `job_cyga.py`
-    3. `run_cyga.slurm`

-**DR agnostic algorithm interface**: the DR-agnostic interface is ready.
-Make sure the `Sigma` variable (DR thershold matrix) is properly defined in the main script.

 ## Contributions

 ### Building the documentation